top of page

-In 1925, shortly after Hitler's release from prison, where he finished dictating "Mein Kampf", photographer Heinrich Hoffmann photographed Hitler practicing for a speech to the German people with his recorded speeches playing in the background.
-Hitler, who wanted to study his body language, found the pictures silly and ordered Hoffmann to destroy the negatives.
-Hoffman did not obey, and in 1955, after serving four years in prison, published the photos for the first time in his memoirs, "Hitler was my friend."
-Hoffman is the one who introduced Eva Braun to Hitler
+In 1925, just after Hitler's release from prison following the completion of dictating "Mein Kampf," photographer Heinrich Hoffmann captured images of Hitler preparing for a speech to the German people.
+During the session, Hitler had his recorded speeches playing in the background as he sought to analyze his body language.
+However, Hitler considered the pictures to be frivolous and instructed Hoffmann to destroy the negatives.
+Despite Hitler's orders, Hoffmann chose not to comply.
+After serving a four-year prison sentence, Hoffmann eventually published the photographs for the first time in his memoirs titled "Hitler was my friend" in 1955.
+It's worth noting that Hoffmann is credited with introducing Eva Braun to Hitler.

 "Hitler would stride in, take his stance in front of the camera—you know, head stiff, chin drawn in, hand on his hip, everybody knows the pose.
 He had only three public poses: one hand on one hip, a hand on each hip, and arms folded.
 Then he would announce, ‘I am ready.
 Take my photograph.’
 And no photographer would have dared to suggest, ‘My Führer, the public is bored with that pose.
 Would you be so kind as to try another?’